Florida Wildflower Identification - Field Guide

 Florida Wildflower Identification – Field Guide

 Use this page to quickly identify Florida wildflowers for later research.
 Images of these southeastern US wildflowers are taken while hiking and backpacking North Central Florida counties.
-These include Alachua, Marion, and Putnam near Palatka, Ocala, Hawthorne, and Gainesville.
+These counties include Alachua, Marion, and Putnam near Palatka, Ocala, Hawthorne, and Gainesville.
 But you may find these wildflowers throughout Florida, the Southeastern states, and beyond.

 Tap any flower image for a larger view.